jupyter-widgets-contrib/jupyter-widgets-contrib.github.io/.github/ISSUE_TEMPLATE/transfer-repository-to-this-organization.md

   - [ ] I don't care
 - [ ] The code is available under a Open Source license
 - [ ] A license file is present in the code repository
-- [ ] The extension is working on at least JupyterLab 2.x
 - [ ] The repository contains a README file describing:
   - [ ] The provided feature(s)
   - [ ] A picture illustrating the feature(s)